Nicolaus93/nicolaus93.github.io/_posts/2018-1-6-second_post.md

  &= \sum_{i=1}^K\sum_{t=1}^n \mathbb{E}[(\mu^*-X_t)\mathbb{1}\{I_t = i\}|I_t] \\
  &= \sum_{i=1}^K\sum_{t=1}^n \mathbb{1}\{I_t = i\}\mathbb{E}[(\mu^*-X_t)|I_t] \\
  &= \sum_{i=1}^K\sum_{t=1}^n \mathbb{1}\{I_t = i\}(\mu^*-\mu_{I_t}) \\
- &= \sum_{i=1}^K \mathbb{E}[n_i] \Delta_i
+ &= \sum_{i=1}^K \mathbb{E}[T_i(n)] \Delta_i
 \end{align*}
 $$

-What is the maximum reward that any algorithm can collect?
-Or, in other words, what is the minimum regret it can attain?
+Rewriting the regret in this way suggests that the goal of any algorithm is to quickly learn the arms with large $\Delta_k$ and discard them.
+Indeed, for arms whose $\Delta_k$ is large, pulling them even a few times causes a high regret.

+Now, what is the minimum regret any algorithm can attain?
 There's a fundamental lower bound that we are going to describe next, limited to the case where the probability distributions are Bernoulli.

 **Theorem**: Consider a strategy that satisfies $\mathbb{E}[T_i(n)] = o(n^a)$ for any set of Bernoulli reward distributions, any arm $i$ with $\Delta_i > 0$, and any $a > 0$.
 Then, for any set of Bernoulli reward distributions the following holds: